RomainOr/RomainOr.github.io/content/_index.md

     content:
       title: Courses
       subtitle: '
-        Feel free to click anywhere on the tables to see some materials created for my courses.
+        Feel free to click on any of the tables to see the teaching materials created for my courses.
       '
       filters:
         folders: